1. Grassroots Activations: Educational Engagement and Community-Based Programs

 2. Industry Solutions: Sustainable Operating Practices at Scale

 One of Oceanic Global's primary pillars is providing sustainable solutions for businesses of different industries.
 In this mission, we developed The Oceanic Standard (TOS) program.
-TOS is a set of free industry-specific guides for adopting sustainable practices that meet both business and environmental needs.
-TOS consists of various industry and country-specific, research-backed editions designed to support shifts in operational infrastructure, while promoting best practices for responsible consumption.
-TOS demonstrates that b2c and b2b change is possible, and serves as a resource for political action and reform.
+TOS is a set of research-backed guides and badge verification system that helps various industries minimize their environmental footprint and adopt sustainable operating practices.
+TOS industry-specific editions support shifts in operational infrastructure and is a resource for political action and reform.
+TOS connects businesses directly to approved sustainable vendors for cost-effective alternatives to products that threaten our planet.
+TOS badge verification system allows businesses to communicate their sustainability achievement.

-Oceanic Global has awarded over 300 TOS badges in 30 cities with the help of 20 consultant partners and 100 sustainable vendor partners around the world, so far impacting four policies banning single-use plastics.
+TOS currently engages 400+ in 26 countries with the help of 60 consultant partners and 300+ sustainable vendor partners around the world, so far impacting four policies banning single-use plastics.
 We have hosted five country-specific TOS launch events (US, UK, Spain, Mexico, Barbados) as we grow this movement globally!

 3. City-by-City Immersive Experiences

-Every two years, Oceanic Global partners with a different international city to create an immersive experience that generates measurable impact in the community, while raising awareness and igniting action for ocean conservation, using art, music, and other universal passions as a medium to bring people together.
+Oceanic Global partners international cities to create an immersive experience that generates measurable impact in the community, while raising awareness and igniting action for ocean conservation, using art, music, and other universal passions as a medium to bring people together.
 We hosted our inaugural event, Oceanic x Ibiza, in July 2017 in Ibiza, which sparked the island's upcoming ban on single-use plastics.
-Oceanic Global will be hosting our next event in this series in June 2020 in NYC to activate the NYC community around ocean conservation and climate change.
+Oceanic Global plans to host our next event in this series in NYC to activate the NYC community around ocean conservation and climate change.